ayush-agarwal-0502/MLWare-Technex-Project---Stained-cell-counter/README.md

 ![image](https://user-images.githubusercontent.com/86561124/157843200-eb89b61d-539c-4e64-a3e9-6f8841a8469c.png)

 Then I decided to approach the problem statment using **image processing techniques and blob detection algorithms** .
-My teammate on the other hand started approaching the problem with Convolutional Neural Networks (CNNs).
+My teammate on the other hand started approaching the problem with **Convolutional Neural Networks (CNNs)**.

 ## Image Processing and blob detection algorithm approach towards cell counting problem :

+( See these images top to bottom , left to right for each case )(I've not used the masked output in processing)

 ### Easy case solved by model :